RAPT-Model/RAPT/README.md

 - GPT2: Contains the source code and dataset to reproduce the result of GPT2 baseline.
 - RAT: Contains the source code and dataset to reproduce the result of RAT baseline.

+For some large models and data, please download from the link https://figshare.com/s/7951d254edebbb1b1232.

 ## Environment Requirements

 * Python >= 3.8